Media & Film Studies

 The Film curriculum aims to broaden students’ understanding of cinema, both present day and historical, through a global approach to texts, alongside developing filmmakers of the future.
 The focus is on changing students’ perception of film viewing by encouraging them to become more actively engaged with a text, seeking to understand the factors behind the creation of meaning, from the use of micro elements to cultural and production considerations.
 The subject also encourages students’ own creativity through the opportunity to plan and produce their own film, giving them an insight into the required skills for the industry.

+As a department we aim to provide a curriculum that meets the needs of all students including SEND students.
 The overall intention of both curricula is for students to be able to achieve their maximum irrespective of their initial level, by developing analytical, resourceful and proactive students who are prepared to constantly challenge their own way of looking at material or ideas when searching for answers or planning projects.
 As a department who are passionate about their subject we want to encourage and enthuse this passion in our students.
 By doing this we aim to develop students who are ready for the challenges of either further education or work-based environments.

 The course is taught by subject specialists and also has the support of dedicated technicians and as a result we are therefore able to quickly identify students whose practical or academic levels are not either GCSE or A-Level ready and are able to offer tailored support packages through clinics or 1-2-1 support.
+Where we have SEND students on the course we provide a tailored curriculum to support their needs and opportunities outside of the normal curriculum.

 Our schemes of work have been updated and will continue to be updated throughout the year to ensure suitability, accessibility and engagement for all students.
 These are also amended on an ongoing basis in both Media and Film to ensure new practical techniques are covered to allow students to make maximum progress.
 The re-introduction of the on-site practical masterclasses in techniques will allow students to further their progress and develop industry ready skills.